Would you like to help us manage our social media and marketing activities for the Festival?

 About the Festival

-We work closely with arts organisations across the city and have a range of venues: from the beautiful Derby Cathedral which seats 600 people, to the 550-seater Derby Theatre, to spaces accommodating 230 to 100 people and fewer.
+We work closely with arts organisations across the city and have a range of venues: from the 550-seater Derby Theatre, to spaces accommodating 230 to 100 people and fewer.

 - 107 mentions in national, local and regional press

-Our first four Festivals have included a broad range of writers including Simon Armitage, Joan Bakewell, Louis de Bernières, Sathnam Sanghera, Joanna Cannon, Tracy Chevalier, Sarah Churchwell, Ken Clarke, Carol Ann Duffy, Sebastian Faulks, Matt Haig, Sophie Hannah, John Hegley, Alan Johnson, Jon McGregor, Kate Mosse, Jenni Murray, James Naughtie, David Nicholls, Matthew Parris, Sarah Perry, Sunjeev Sahota, Sarah Waters and Alison Weir.
+Our first five Festivals have included a broad range of writers including Simon Armitage, Joan Bakewell, Louis de Bernières, Vince Cable, Joanna Cannon, Tracy Chevalier, Sarah Churchwell, Ken Clarke, Carol Ann Duffy, Sebastian Faulks, Matt Haig, Sophie Hannah, John Hegley, Victoria Hislop, Alan Johnson, Jon McGregor, Kate Mosse, Jenni Murray, James Naughtie, David Nicholls, Matthew Parris, Sarah Perry, Sunjeev Sahota, Sathnam Sanghera, Sarah Waters and Alison Weir.

 - Maintain databases, spreadsheets and Mailing lists (in Excel, Mailchimp and Google Drive) for the following key areas: